BMP of Oil and Gas Development

 Use these links to find, access, and download spatial data for use in a geographic information system.
 Most data are in shapefile format for use in GIS software, such as ArcGIS.

-Colorado Oil and Gas Conservation Commission GIS Download: Includes shapefiles for wells, facilities, permit locations, wildlife habitat, Roan Rim buffer, etc.
+Colorado Oil and Gas Conservation Commission GIS: Includes shapefiles for wells, facilities, permit locations, wildlife habitat, Roan Rim buffer, etc. [Go to Maps --> GIS Downloads]

 Natural Diversity Information Source: Colorado Division of Wildlife.
 Includes shapefiles of statewide wildlife species activity, vegetation, hydrography, and administrative boundaries.

-Utah’s State Geographic Information Database: The State Geographic Information Database (SGID) contains files and links to many different categories of data sets including environment, geology, energy, wildlife, hydrology, land cover, and cultural.
+Utah AGRC (Automated Geographic Reference Center): The State Geographic Information Database (SGID) contains files and links to many different categories of data sets including environment, geology, energy, wildlife, hydrology, land cover, and cultural.

 Utah Division of Wildlife Resources GIS Data: Available data include threatened, endangered, and sensitive species occurrences, bird and mammal habitat coverages, hunt boundaries, and management units.
 Data are in shapefile format.